FFTW Reference

 transform.)
 We address this question by defining an additional planner

-flag, FFTW_THREADSAFE
+flag, FFTW_THREADSAFE.

 When included in the flags for any of the plan-creation routines,

-guarantees that the resulting plan will be
+FFTW_THREADSAFE guarantees that the resulting plan will be

 read-only and safe to use in parallel by multiple threads.